Polyamide | Nylon 6 and Nylon 66

 7. The filaments are then moisturized through steam or spin finish to absorb a small amount of water (MR% 4.0-4.5).

-10. Heating-Nylon 66 (180-200℃)-Nylon 6 (160-180℃) in presence of steam.
+10. Heating-Nylon 66 (180-200℃)-Nylon 6 (160-180℃) in the presence of steam.

-11. Induces the annealing process.
+11. Induce the annealing process.

-13. Estimated polymer thickness of 0.3 nm.
+13. The estimated polymer thickness is 0.3 nm.

 Properties of Nylon